 The Yellowstone magmatic system is one of the largest magmatic systems on Earth, and thus an ideal location to study magmatic processes.
-Whereas previous seismic tomography results could only image a shallow magma chamber, a recent study using more seismometers showed that a second and massive partially molten mush chamber exists above the Moho [1].
-To understand the mechanics of this system, it is thus important to take the whole system from the mantle plume up to the shallow magma chambers into account.
+Whereas previous seismic tomography results could only image a shallow magma reservoir, a recent study using more seismometers showed that a second and massive partially molten mush reservoir exists above the Moho [33].
+To understand the measurable surface response of this system to visco-elasto-plastic deformation, it is thus important to take the whole system from the mantle plume up to the shallow magma reservoirs into account.

-Here, we employ lithospheric-scale 3D visco-elasto-plastic geodynamic models to test the influence of parameters such as the connectivity of the chambers and rheology of the lithosphere on the dynamics of the system.
-A gravity inversion is used to constrain the effective density of the magma chambers, and an adjoint modelling approach reveals the key model parameters affecting the surface velocity.
+Here, we employ lithospheric-scale 3D visco-elasto-plastic geodynamic models to test the influence of parameters such as the connectivity of the reservoirs and rheology of the lithosphere on the dynamics of the system.
+A gravity inversion is used to constrain the effective density of the magma reservoirs, and an adjoint modelling approach reveals the key model parameters affecting the surface velocity.

-Model results show that a combination of connected chambers with plastic rheology can explain the recorded slow vertical surface uplift rates of around 1.2 cm/a, as representing a long term background signal.
-A geodynamic inversion to fit the model to observed GPS surface velocities, reveals that the magnitude of surface uplift varies strongly with the viscosity difference between the chambers and the crust.
-Even though stress directions have not been used as inversion parameter, modelled stress orientations are consistent with observations.
+Model results show that a combination of connected reservoirs with plastic rheology can explain the recorded slow vertical surface uplift rates of around 1.2 cm/yr, as representing a long term background signal.
+A geodynamic inversion to fit the model to observed GPS surface velocities reveals that the magnitude of surface uplift varies strongly with the viscosity difference between the reservoirs and the crust.
+Even though stress directions have not been used as inversion parameters, modelled stress orientations are consistent with observations.

-However, phases of larger uplift velocities can also result from magma inflation which is a short term effect.
-We consider two approaches: 1) overpressure in the magma chamber in the asthenosphere and 2) inflation of the uppermost chamber prescribed by an internal kinematic boundary condition.
-We demonstrate that the asthenosphere inflation has a smaller effect on the surface velocoties in comparison with the uppermost chamber inflation.
-We show that the pure buoyant uplift of magma bodies in combination with magma inflation can explain (varying) observed uplift rates at the example of the Yellowstone volcanic system.
+However, phases of larger uplift velocities can also result from magma reservoir inflation which is a short term effect.
+We consider two approaches: 1) overpressure in the magma reservoir in the asthenosphere and 2) inflation of the uppermost reservoir prescribed by an internal kinematic boundary condition.
+We demonstrate that the asthenosphere inflation has a smaller effect on the surface velocities in comparison with the uppermost reservoir inflation.
+We show that the pure buoyant uplift of magma bodies in combination with magma reservoir inflation can explain (varying) observed uplift rates at the example of the Yellowstone volcanic system.

-Keywords: Yellowstone, 3D modeling, inversion, adjoint, overpressure
+Keywords: Yellowstone, 3D modeling, inversion, adjoint, magmatic systems, geodynamics